Holyoke, Massachusetts: Urban agriculture

 Despite a reputation as an industrial city, agriculture has played a continuing role in the Holyoke's livelihood throughout its history.
 On July 24, 1917, it became the first city in Western Massachusetts to open a modern farmers market, a novelty at the time, bringing producers directly to consumers.
 The current farmers market, which began in 1979, is regularly held outside city hall on Thursdays from 10 to 2 from May to October.
 As late as the 1950s, the city maintained a poor farm while, in contrast, during the late 19th century a number of wealthy manufacturers raised thoroughbred Jersey cattle.
 This trend began in 1881, when the city went from a population of zero to fifty head of registered Jerseys, the largest herd in the Connecticut Valley being that of William Whiting.
 This prize-winning herd, then 75 head, was lost, however, to an incendiary fire that destroyed Whiting Farm's stock barn in 1919.
 Conventional dairy and cattle farming remained extant through most of the 20th century, with the last conventional livestock farm closing in 1982.

 Nevertheless smaller market agriculture operations, which began in the 20th century, endure today.
 Among Holyoke's most notable contemporary agricultural organizations is Nuestras Raices.
 Established in 1992 by members of the La Finquita community garden of South Holyoke, the nonprofit organization has worked with state and federal agencies to help new farmers build skills and expertise, particularly in the Puerto Rican community, through microloans, direct marketing, and land leasing.

 Holyoke also has a prominent example of ecosystem garden permaculture—the Holyoke Edible Food Forest Garden, established in 2004 by Eric Toensmeier and Jonathan Bates.
-In the following decade the two designed and developed their tenth of an acre backyard into a year-round food producing garden, with over 100 perennial plant species which sustain limited wildlife populations, and have remediated soil on the site.
+In the following decade, the two designed and developed their tenth of an acre backyard into a year-round food producing garden with over 100 perennial plant species, which sustain limited wildlife populations, and have remediated soil on the site.
 Their permaculture garden has been featured in The New York Times, as well as lectures at Harvard and Yale University.
-A detailed account of the design and management of this space and the principles behind it can be found in the book by the two, "Paradise Lot", released in 2013 by Chelsea Green Publishing.
+A detailed account of the design and management of this space and the principles behind it can be found in the book by the two, "Paradise Lot," released in 2013 by Chelsea Green Publishing.

-Soon after medical marijuana was legalized in Massachusetts, Mayor Alex Morse began promoting the city as a growth and distribution center for the new industry, due to its low energy costs and proximity to several metropolitan markets.
+Soon after medical marijuana was legalized in Massachusetts, Mayor Alex Morse began promoting the city as a growth and distribution center for the new industry because of its low energy costs and proximity to several metropolitan markets.
 Since the legalization of recreational weed in Massachusetts in 2016, the city has been approached by several cultivation businesses hoping to establish themselves in former mills.
 In 2018, the first cannabis cultivation operation, a $10 million investment, opened in the city, with plans to open a dispensary in the future.